 This one isn't necessarily essential, but you might find it handy especially if you have someone called "Alex" living in your house.

-Under the device settings you can choose to change the wake word to something else, though the choice is pretty limited.
+Under each Echo device's settings, you can choose to change the wake word to something else, though the choice is pretty limited.
 Alas, there's no option for "Hal", but you can get your mini sci-fi nerdgasm by changing it to "computer", imagine you're Jean Luc Picard and order yourself a cup of hot Earl Grey tea (presuming you have a connected smart tea maker).
 Other wake words include "Alexa", "Echo" or "Amazon".

 Adjust media and alarm volumes